near/nearcore/runtime/runtime-params-estimator/emu-cost/README.md

 We ship prebuilt QEMU and TCG instruction counter plugin, so in many cases one doesn't have to build it.
 However, in case you still want to build it - use the following steps.

-First ofall clone QEMU and fetch the submodules:
+First of all clone QEMU and fetch the submodules:

     host> git clone https://github.com/qemu/qemu --branch v8.2.1
     host> cd qemu